kyaiooiayk/Linux-and-shell-scripting/linux_commands/README.md

 ***

 ## `grep`
+- It stands for "Global Regular Expression Print".
-It is used to find data within the file.
+- It is used to find data within the file.
 - Given a text pattern, find all the lines containing that pattern: `$ grep -i "vir" file.csv`
 ***